reecemartin/leetcode-solution-space/6-remove-list-duplicates-rust/readme.txt

 advantage of the list being in ascending order.

 In my updated code I start from the beginning and only keep track of the last unique number and the index of the last duplicate, basically doing no extra work beyond what is required.
+This gave me time performance beating 100% and memory performance beating 85%!